nestauk/dap_dv_backends/src/services/annotation/README.md

 The REST API docs for the authentication service can be found [here](https://api.dap-tools.co.uk/auth).

-Once you have a token for your associated Nesta Email, you're ready to use the annotation service.
+Once you have a token for a valid email, you're ready to use the annotation service.

 The annotation endpoints `/annotation/s3` and `/annotation/es` are protected using